Arnica Montana Spirit of the Remedy

 The main characteristics in this man’s case that prompted me to prescribe Arnica montana were that despite the pain, he would push through and continue to run.
 He put himself in challenging situations where he could be injured, such as mountain climbing.

 I am very grateful to this man for not giving up on homeopathy when the remedies we tried earlier were not delivering.
 He stuck with homeopathy, persevered and got the prize of the healing he was seeking in the end.
 I saw him for a follow up appointment nine months after the Arnica 200C prescription, and he was doing very well.
-He contacted me for an injury to one of his fingers.
+A year later he needed to follow Arnica 200C with Rhus toxicodendron to help complete the healing of a thumb and knee injury.